Betti structures of hypergeometric equations: Betti structures and enhanced ind-sheaves

 where the second line follows by full faithfulness of extension by zero (from $U$ to $X$) and the third line from Lemma~\ref{lemma:MocRc}, since the sheaves $(\cF_K)_{C\cap U}$ and $(\cG_i)_U$ are compactly supported and $\dR$-constructible.
 On the other hand, the tensor product $L_{X}\otimes_{K_X}\mathcal{H}om(\cF_K,\cG_i)$ is the presheaf associated to

-On a basis of the topology consisting of small open balls $U$, we have $L_X(U)=L$ and this coincides with above, so \eqref{HomC} follows.
-Together with \eqref{IhomC} and the fact that $\indlim{}$ commutes with tensor products, this proves the lemma.
+On a basis of the topology consisting of small open balls $U$, we have $L_X(U)=L$ and this coincides with the above, so \eqref{HomC} follows.
+Together with \eqref{IhomC} and the fact that $\indlim{}$ commutes with tensor products, this proves the non-derived version of the first isomorphism in lemma.

-By deriving functors (note that $L_X\otimes_{K_X}(\bullet)$ is exact), one gets the statement of the lemma in the derived case. \end{proof}
+By deriving functors (note that $L_X\otimes_{K_X}(\bullet)$ is exact), one gets the first statement of the lemma in the derived case.